Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 '''''''''''''''''''''''

-The way documentation is structured in Qiskit is to push as much of the actual documentation into the docstrings of the as possible.
-This makes it easier for additions and corrections to be made during development because the majority of the documentation lives near the code being changed.
-There are 3 levels of pieces to the normal documentation structure in terra.
+The way documentation is structured in Qiskit is to push as much of the actual documentation into the docstrings as possible.
+This makes it easier for additions and corrections to be made during development, because the majority of the documentation lives near the code being changed.
+There are 3 levels in the normal documentation structure in Terra.

 The ``.rst`` files in the ``docs/apidocs``
-   These files are used to tell sphinx which modules to include in the rendered documentation.
-This contains 2 pieces of information - an `internal reference <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#reference-names>`__ or `cross reference <https://www.sphinx-doc.org/en/latest/usage/restructuredtext/roles.html#ref-role>`__ to the module which can be used for internal links inside the documentation and an `automodule directive <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__ used to parse the module docstrings from a specified import path.
+   These files are used to tell Sphinx which modules to include in the rendered documentation.
+This contains two pieces of information - an `internal reference <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#reference-names>`__ or `cross reference <https://www.sphinx-doc.org/en/latest/usage/restructuredtext/roles.html#ref-role>`__ to the module, which can be used for internal links inside the documentation, and an `automodule directive <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__ used to parse the module docstrings from a specified import path.
 For example, the dagcircuit.rst file contains::